Most link building advice on the web is wrong.

 You need advice that works.

 Advice that is focused on long term growth, not a short term growth spurt that flat lines after a few months.

-So if you care about your blog’s long term growth and you want to know how to approach link building in 2015, read on!
+So if you care about your blog’s long term growth and you want to know how to approach link building, read on!

 I’ll show you how to get featured on sites like Huffington Post, mentioned by influential bloggers and how to future proof your search rankings by giving Google what it really wants.

 You’ll find out how to use content and social media to fuel your link building efforts along with specific tactics that have helped me increase my search engine traffic by 543% in 3 months (and more)…

 The shockingly simple secret to making link building work now and in the future